drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 This repo offers a Linear-CCD (LCCD) sensor device based on the TCD1304DG that is designed specifically for *reproducible linear response*.
 For a spectrometer, as will be shown, linear response becomes a prerequisite for producing data that can be reproduced by other researchers.

 The sensor device is offered in three versions (high-end 16 bit, lower cost 12 bit, and analog), along with firmware ("sketch" file and header library), a user interface program (with graphics) and class library (Python) and an offline data processing program and class library (Python) to read and graph the ASCII files saved by the controller.
-All three version of the hardware, when used with the provided firmware and a Teensy 4.x, are able to provide reproducible linear response over 5 orders of magnitude in exposure time (from 10usec) in clocked or triggered data collection.
+All three versions of the hardware, when used with the provided firmware and a Teensy 4.x, are able to provide reproducible linear response over 5 orders of magnitude in exposure time (from 10usec) in clocked or triggered data collection.

 Reproducibility is fundamental to doing science, and especially so when it comes to collecting data that we plan to include in a paper.
 Other researchers should find the same spectra, the same ratios of peak heights, the same yields, and so forth.
 As is well known, meeting these basic criteria has been a challenge for CCD spectrometers since their inception in the late 1980's.
 (We will show examples of this in a widely used commercial instrument.)
 Needless to say, this touches on the basic question of whether a dataset is meaningful.
 But if these issues were addressed, CCD spectrometers with their "all at once" spectral capability and potentially low cost, would be an important contribution to the scientist's toolbox.
 The goal of this project was to finally and fully address these issues and produce a definitive design for the TCD1304 that provides data that is linear and highly reproducible.